iu-sumon/mountain-bike-client/README.md

 * User can add any item easily in this site and also who can see his item
 * User can delete any item easily in this site .
 * In addition to user can manage items easily .
+* This site dashboard admin can add, delete any product..
+* Admin can mange other features.